 Kay El Bar Guest Ranch, which used to be owned by Val Kilmer’s family, is a smaller ranch offering an authentic western experience.
 Ranchos de Los Caballeros is a luxury ranch that also offers an 18 hole golf course and full spa experience.

-Both ranches offer horseback riding, a list of amenities and ranch activities, and delicious meals under the stars.
 The best part is that you don’t have to worry about arranging anything, you can just sit back and relax.
 The most difficult decision you will have to make at an all-inclusive dude ranch is what activity you want to do after your horseback ride.

 Both ranches are located a few minutes away from the historic town of Wickenburg, which offers many unique shops and restaurants.